Stocks greet Trump era with a bounce

-The Trump era is about to begin -- and Wall Street is greeting it with a bounce.
+The Dow jumped about 95 points on Friday following the swearing in of Donald Trump as America's 45th president.

-The Dow climbed about 100 points on Friday morning as investors around the world await the swearing in of America's 45th president.
+During the inaugural address, the new president promised to follow through on his campaign pledge to protect American jobs.

-All eyes will be on Donald Trump's inaugural address shortly after 12 p.m.
-ET for clues on the new administration's plans to unleash the American economy.
+"We must protect our borders from the ravages of other countries making our products, stealing our companies and destroying our jobs," Trump said.

 Wall Street has been on an upswing ever since Trump's historic upset of Hillary Clinton, though the euphoria known as the "Trump rally" has waned in recent weeks.